freedict/tools/README.md

 You should clone this repository to a path with no spaces and add an environment variable `FREEDICT_TOOLS` to point to this directory.

+The complete toolchain requires Python 3.12 or newer.
 A lot of the internal scripts need additional Python libraries.
 To fully make use of them, you should set up a Python virtual environment for that.
 To help you getting started, `make mk_venv` is there to guide you through the process and `make mk_venv-help` will explain you why and how you should use `make mk_venv`.

-Hint: It is possible to set up a environment without virtualenv.
+Hint: It is possible to set up an environment without a virtual environment.
 See the file requirements.txt for more details.

 Once done, you can get help on the available actions in any directory containing a